bitcoin-sv/bsv-components-library/doc/README.md

-# JCL: Java Component Library for Bitcoin
+# JCL: Java Component Library for Bitcoin:: Quickstart tutorial

 # Introduction

 *JCL* is a Java Library or Suite of libraries that provides different functionalities needed by Blockchain projects.
+Some Modules will be commonly used by any project, whereas other might only be included if needed.

 *JCL* is currently composed of the following modules:

  * *JCL-Base*: Base functionality.
 Provides definition for domain classes (*Transaction*, *Block*, etc).

- > NOTE: *JCL-Base* still under Construction.

  * *JCL-Net*: Provides Connections and Streaming capabilities, allowing an App to connect to the blockchain and "listen" to Events coming from it, and also too "send/broadcast" messages, and other operations.

 ## High-level view

-All the libraries within *JCL* make up a hierarhcy dependency tree, as shown below:
+All the libraries within *JCL* make up a hierarchy dependency tree, as shown in the diagram below:

 ![high level architecture](jcl-highLevel.png)

-> NOTE: **Chart Pending to be extended with more JCL Modules**

-In the following chapter, instruction will be provided about how to import/use these libraries in other Java/Kotlin projects.
+> These different modules are stored as *JAR* Files in *Nexus*, which is the private *nChain* repository Server.
+In order to be able to download them you'll need a User and Password.
+In this tutorial we'll be using the *jenkins* user, which is a read-only profile that can be also used, although a specific user/passwd is preferred.
+Reach out to **Peter foster [p.foster@nchain.com]** for credentails.

 # JCL-Base